top of page

 Several hours after Colorado had defeated Missouri, 33-31, scoring what may have been a phantom touchdown on the game’s final play—a 5th Down snap that should not have happened—a gentle, kindly-looking man named Rich Montgomery pulled over his vehicle at the top of an entrance chute onto Interstate-Seventy West, shouldered open his door before lurching out, and vomited onto the side of the roadway.

-He had not been drinking all afternoon under the heavy October sun, though it was likely he would have taken a drink at that moment, but had just learned, by way of the post-game radio broadcast, that he had been a key figure in an absurd drama that cost his alma mater a massive upset victory in a major college football game.
+Montgomery had not been drinking all afternoon under the heavy October sun, though it is likely he would have taken a drink at that moment, but had just been told, by way of the post-game radio broadcast, that he had been a key figure in the absurd drama that cost his alma mater a massive upset victory in a major college football game.

-Montgomery had served that day as a ‘box man’ on the chain gang, the individual charged with flipping the large, orange-numbered down markers—first through fourth—on top of a seven-foot signal pole that gets toted up and down the sideline to mark the line of scrimmage.
+Montgomery had served that day as the ‘box man’ on the chain gang, the individual charged with flipping the large, orange-numbered down markers atop a seven-foot signal pole that gets toted up and down the sideline to mark the line of scrimmage.
 Montgomery erred in not changing the down after a play had been run, an automatic act for a box man so elementary that this would have been an outrage at a Pop Warner football game.

-If Montgomery had not been an alumnus of Mizzou, and a fanatical Tiger’s partisan with vanity plates that read BGTIGR, an investigation into game-fixing and the underworld’s wire chatter out of Kansas City and Chicago would have been launched that day by the Justice Department.
+If Montgomery had not been an alumnus of Mizzou, and a fanatical Tiger’s partisan with vanity plates on his car that read BGTIGR, an investigation into game-fixing and the underworld’s wire chatter out of Kansas City and Chicago would have been launched that day by the Justice Department.

 Rich Montgomery, a good sport, holds up a non-existent 5th Down signal pole in a recent photograph.